 Pool 14 of Mississippi River, Saylorville Reservoir and Des Moines River

-Hybrid striped bass have been released at two locations in Iowa.
-The original stocking in 1981 was into Saylorville Reservoir, which was followed each year with plantings of additional sac-fry.
-Fingerling sized hybrid striped bass were released into Pool 14 of the Mississippi River in 1984, and stocking has continued each autumn.
+Hybrid Striped Bass have been released at two locations in Iowa.
+The original stocking in 1981 into Saylorville Reservoir, was followed each year with stockings of additional sac-fry.
+Fingerling sized Hybrid Striped Bass were released into Pool 14 of the Mississippi River in 1984, and stocking continues each autumn.

-Since the initial introduction, the Morone hybrids have dispersed widely from Saylorville until they presently inhabit a large segment of the Des Moines River system.
-Fish have been observed upstream near Ft.
+Since the initial introduction, the Morone hybrids have dispersed widely from Saylorville and presently live in a large segment of the Des Moines River system.
+Fish have been seen upstream near Ft.
 Dodge and as far downstream as Ottumwa.
-Based on these observations, this species will undoubtedly extend its range in the Mississippi River.
-Abundance of the hybrid depends wholly upon the release of hatchery propagated fish.
+Based on these observations, this species will extend its range in the Mississippi River.
+Abundance of the hybrid depends on the release of hatchery-propagated fish.

-Knowledge about hybrid striped bass in Iowa is quite limited since this is a new fish to the region and its life parameters remain under investigation.
-However, several characteristics are well known.
-First of all, the most obvious is that hybridization of the parent stock is successful only in the most controlled hatchery conditions.
-Natural hybridization of the female ocean striped bass and the male white bass or the reciprocal cross is virtually impossible since the two species rarely exist in the same water.
-In Iowa, this is assured by the fact that striped bass are absent from our waters.
-Hybrid bass are nearly always monogenetic, which makes secondary hybridization with either parent species virtually impossible.
+Knowledge about Hybrid Striped Bass in Iowa is limited since this is a new fish to the region and its life limits remain under investigation.
+Hybridization of the parent stock is successful only in the most controlled hatchery conditions.
+Natural hybridization of female Ocean Striped Bass and the White Bass or the reciprocal cross is almost impossible since the two species rarely are in the same water.
+In Iowa, Striped Bass are absent from our waters.
+Hybrid Bass are nearly always monogenetic, which makes secondary hybridization with either parent species almost impossible.
 Some mature female hybrids have been collected in the southern United States.
-Like the white bass, eggs of the hybrid are small in size compared with striped bass.
-Spawning activity of hybrids has been observed with white bass in one southern location, but no natural reproduction was found.
+Like White Bass, eggs of the hybrid are small compared with Striped Bass.
+Spawning activity of hybrids has been seen with White Bass in one southern location, but no natural reproduction was found.